Communicate With Your Research Advisor

 Which is wiser, struggling for days trying to figure it out without help, or giving it a good attempt and then getting assistance?
 Your advisor will be disappointed to learn that you wasted days trying and failing to complete a task when they could have set you in the right direction in 5 minutes.

-This phrase demonstrates that took the initiative to find the answer yourself.
+This phrase demonstrates that you took the initiative to find the answer yourself.
 However, it also demonstrates that you recognize the value of time and collaboration.

 Use this phrase when: You are struggling to find a resource to teach yourself a skill, or if things are taking far longer than you think they should, and help might speed things along.

 5) I’m looking at my commitments, and I’m getting to the point where I won’t be able to give them enough attention.
-I know that you want X, Y, and Z completed, what do you think I should prioritize?
+I know that you want X, Y, and Z completed.
+What do you think I should prioritize?

 If there is a universal in graduate school, it’s that research advisors are busy people with a myriad of responsibilities.
 They are not tracking everything that they’ve asked you to do, or are good at estimating how long it should take you to do something (see also, forgetting what it was like to be a student).
 Moreover, your advisor isn’t keeping a detailed list of your other responsibilities and tasks.
 That’s your job.